Week Without Driving

 Special Events

-Transit 2 Trails - SMRT bus ride from La Crosse to Coon Valley's Veterans Park with the Coulee Region Sierra Club, a Public Lands Month program.
+Transit 2 Trails - SMRT bus ride from La Crosse to Coon Valley's Veterans Park with the Coulee Region Sierra Club, a Public Lands Month program that will also look at environmental protection and access for those with disabilities to recreational lands..
 Mid-morning to early afternoon.
 MUST REGISTER IN ADVANCE at https://tinyurl.com/crscT2TWWD

 Getting Around La Crosse: Past, Present, Future From streetcars to highways to multimodal dreams—La Crosse’s transportation story and future.
 Noon to 1 p.m., UWL location to be announced.